 How does MFA work?

 When you enable MFA, you will set up a means to get a second form of authorization that depends on something you have.
 This is often a smartphone app or an SMS message that contains a passcode that is only valid for a short amount of time.
-The Microsoft Authenticator app can also provide a push notification when you try to log in
+The Duo Mobile app can also provide a push notification when you try to log in to your ATU account.

 When you log in to your account, you will provide your password and then you will be prompted for this second form of authorization.
-You can provide the passcode that appears in the app or in an SMS message, or with the Microsoft Authenticator app and Office 365, you will receive a push notification to simply approve the authentication.
+You can provide the passcode that appears in the app or in an SMS message, or with the Duo Mobile app, you will receive a push notification to simply approve the authentication.

 If you ever receive a push notification or SMS message when you are not trying to log into an account protected by MFA, it is recommended that you change your password immediately and retire the old password.